git-pull/website/code_explorer/django-vs-flask.rst

 ==========

-We've covered Flask and Django, their philosophies, their API's, and juxtaposed those against my personal experiences in production and open source.
+We've covered Flask and Django, their philosophies, their API's, and juxtaposed those against the writer's personal experiences in production and open source.
 The article included links to specific API's across a few python libraries, documentation sections, and project homepages.
 Together, they should prove fruitful in this being a resource to come back to.

-I think Flask is great for a quick web app, particularly for a python script to build a web front-end for.
+Flask is great for a quick web app, particularly for a python script to build a web front-end for.

 If already using SQLAlchemy models, it's possible to get them working with a Flask application with little work.
 With Flask, things feel in control.